w-yeehong/tp/docs/UserGuide.md

 Example(s):

-*  `listpatient` List all patients that present in Covigent.
+*  `listpatient` Lists all patients that are present in Covigent.

 Expected Outcome: <br>